-Welcome to the European International School Ho Chi Minh City (EIS), one of the few fully accredited International Baccalaureate (IB) Continuum Schools in Vietnam offering three dedicated IB programmes – Primary Years (PYP), Middle Years (MYP) and Diploma (DP).
+Welcome to the European International School Ho Chi Minh City (EIS), one of the few fully accredited International Baccalaureate (IB) Continuum Schools in Vietnam offering three dedicated IB programmes – Primary Years Programme (PYP), Middle Years Programme (MYP) and Diploma Programme (DP).

 Mr. Sean O’Maonaigh has been active in various capacities in international school education, particularly in developing countries, for over 30 years.
 Most recently he served as Director of Bilingual Programs at Vinschool, Vietnam.
 Sean has considerable experience in educational management and leadership and uses this expertise to expand, improve and build capacity in international education.
 He has been in involved with the International Baccalaureate and the Council of International Schools and is practiced with school authorization and accreditation.